J4n1X/elecSim/README.md

   - R: Change the facing of the tile you are about to place
   - P: Clear the tile buffer
   - Space: Toggle between build and simulation mode
-  - Left Mouse Button (while the simulation is paused): Place a tile
+  - Left Mouse Button (while the simulation is paused): Place the buffer at the current position
   - Left Mouse Button (while the simulation is running): Interact with certain tiles (Button, Semiconductor and Emitter)
   - Right Mouse Button (while the simulation is paused): Erase a tile
   - Middle Mouse Button: Pan the camera around.
   - Ctrl (hold): Start a selection
   - Ctrl+C: Copy the tiles within the selection into the buffer
   - Ctrl+X: Cut the tiles within the selection into the buffer
-  - Ctrl+V: Paste the tiles in the buffer onto the grid
+  - Ctrl+V: Paste the tiles in the buffer onto the grid based on the mouse's position (So it does the same thing as LMB)
   - Escape: Close the game

 ### Tile behavior